estate vs inheritance tax estate vs inheritance tax

 Why is inheritance tax important?

 Inheritance tax is vital because it affects the financial outcome for heirs, as it is levied on the assets they inherit.
 Its significance lies in promoting wealth distribution and generating government revenue.
 However, it may burden beneficiaries financially if not anticipated and planned for effectively.
-Understanding inheritance tax is key for beneficiaries to manage their obligations and minimize its financial impact.
+Understanding inheritance tax is key for beneficiaries to manage their obligations and minimize their financial impact.

 In how many states are estate and inheritance taxes applied?